awsdocs/amazon-s3-developer-guide/doc_source/crr-and-other-bucket-configs.md

 Note the following:
 + If you have Amazon S3 delivering logs to a bucket that also has replication enabled, Amazon S3 replicates the log objects\.
-+ If you have server access logs \([Server Access Logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API Calls by Using AWS CloudTrail](cloudtrail-logging.md)\) enabled on your source or destination bucket, Amazon S3 includes the CRR\-related requests in the logs\.
++ If you have server access logs \([Amazon S3 Server Access Logging](ServerLogs.md)\) or AWS CloudTrail Logs \( [Logging Amazon S3 API Calls by Using AWS CloudTrail](cloudtrail-logging.md)\) enabled on your source or destination bucket, Amazon S3 includes the CRR\-related requests in the logs\.
 For example, Amazon S3 logs each object that it replicates\.

 ## CRR and Destination Region<a name="crr-and-dest-region"></a>